lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 Chapter 2.3.1 lximage
 =====================

-Lximage is the default image viewer for lubuntu.
+Lximage is the default image viewer for Lubuntu.

 Usage
 ------
 To open a picture press :menuselection:`File --> Open File`, :kbd:`Control + O`, or press the button that looks like a opening folder.
 To open a directory full of images press :kbd:`Control+D` or :menuselection:`File --> Open Directory`.
 If you do not like the picture press :kbd:`Del` or :menuselection:`File --> Delete`.
 To open a new window of lximage press :kbd:`Control +N` or :menuselection:`File --> New Window`.
 To view the properties of your image by :menuselection:`File --> File Properties`.
 To view your recently viewed pictures :menuselection:`File --> Recently Opened Files`.
 To reload your file after you save it again press :kbd:`Control +R` or :menuselection:`File --> Reload file`.

 If you want to upload a picture to share it online press :menuselection:`Edit --> Upload` and a new window will pop up with a drop down menu to show where to upload the picture to.
 To actually upload the file press :guilabel:`Start`.
-The url of the image will then show up from after it is finished uploading.
-You can then copy the url by selecting the text pressing :kbd:`Control+C`.
+The URL of the image will then show up from after it is finished uploading.
+You can then copy the URL by selecting the text pressing :kbd:`Control+C`.

 .. image:: lximage_upload.png